wdawson/okta.github.io/_source/_posts/2017-10-31-add-authentication-to-play-framework-with-oidc.md

 tags: [authentication, play, play framework, java, pac4j, play-pac4j, oidc, oauth]
 ---

-I’ve fallen in love with Play Framework in the past, but then found a more attractive framework in Spring Boot.
-I fell in love partly because Play was new and sexy at the time, but also because it’s “live reloading" of Java code was a killer feature I’d been looking for.
+I've fallen in love with Play Framework in the past, but then found a more attractive framework in Spring Boot.
+I fell in love partly because Play was new and sexy at the time, but also because it's "live reloading" of Java code was a killer feature I'd been looking for.
 When it added support for Scala in v2.0, I was very excited to learn Scala and discover the power of functional programming.
 Part of the reason I fell out of love with Play is that I fell *really hard* for Spring Boot.
-I’d used Spring for ten years before I found Spring Boot, so I knew how most things worked.
+I'd used Spring for ten years before I found Spring Boot, so I knew how most things worked.
 With Play, I had to learn a lot of new things, and it was difficult to keep up.

-I figured it’d be fun to revisit Play and see how easy it is to integrate a modern authentication mechanism like OpenID Connect.
-I’m happy to report it’s *really* easy thanks to [pac4j](http://www.pac4j.org/) and its [play-pac4j](https://github.com/pac4j/play-pac4j) integration, so that’s what you’ll be building in this tutorial.
+I figured it'd be fun to revisit Play and see how easy it is to integrate a modern authentication mechanism like OpenID Connect.
+I'm happy to report it's *really* easy thanks to [pac4j](http://www.pac4j.org/) and its [play-pac4j](https://github.com/pac4j/play-pac4j) integration, so that's what you'll be building in this tutorial.

 Play has continued to evolve over the past several years, becoming a [staple framework for services at LinkedIn](https://engineering.linkedin.com/play/play-framework-linkedin) and [increasing productivity at Verizon](https://twitter.com/marcospereira/status/921144001021071362).
-It’s also a key component of Lightbend’s microservices framework, [Lagom](https://www.lightbend.com/lagom-framework).
-However, it’s popularity seemed to peak around the time I was learning it.
+It's also a key component of Lightbend's microservices framework, [Lagom](https://www.lightbend.com/lagom-framework).
+However, it's popularity seemed to peak around the time I was learning it.
 The [tag trends from Stack Overflow provide some evidence](http://sotagtrends.com/?tags=[playframework-2.0,playframework]&relative=true) of this.

 {% img blog/play-oidc-pac4j/stackoverflow-trends.png alt:"Stack Overflow Tag Trends" width:"600" %}{: .center-image }

 ## My Experiences with Play

 I first started using the Play framework back in 2011, and have followed it ever since.
 I spoke about HTML5 with Play Scala, CoffeeScript, and Jade at Devoxx 2011.
 To create that presentation, I had to learn all these technologies.
-Not only did I learn them all, but I also created a “Play More" application that helped me figure out many issues with developing an HTML5-based mobile app along the way.
+Not only did I learn them all, but I also created a "Play More" application that helped me figure out many issues with developing an HTML5-based mobile app along the way.
 You can see the presentation and demo video [on my website](http://raibledesigns.com/rd/entry/my_html5_with_play_scala).

 In February 2012, I updated my app and presentation to cover [Play 2.0 and integrated Secure Socia](http://raibledesigns.com/rd/entry/secure_json_services_with_play).
 I ended up not upgrading to Play 2.0, but I did learn how to secure my REST API.
 In the summer of 2012, I finally got my app [upgraded to Play 2](http://raibledesigns.com/rd/entry/migrating_to_play_2_and) and was able to get the Secure Social Module for Play 2 integrated and running in 10 minutes.

 I also created a Play vs. Grails Smackdown presentation with James Ward that summer.
 The [first time we delivered the talk was at ÜberConf](http://raibledesigns.com/rd/entry/play_vs_grails_smackdown_at).
 James and I did the talk many more times, including at JavaOne 2013 ([SlideShare](https://www.slideshare.net/mraible/play-framework-vs-grails-smackdown-javaone-2013), [YouTube](https://www.youtube.com/watch?v=Yn-0IuKQA7w)).

 ## Get Started with Play Framework